 After the Republic of Estonia regained its independence in the 1990s, separate photography and graphic design programmes were established at the Academy of Arts.
 Today, the focus of the Department of Graphic Art is determined by its affiliation with the Faculty of Fine Arts.
 Here, artists are educated who are expected to actively participate in the art scene.
 During the last few years, the narrative graphics direction has also been strengthened, with the addition of various courses introducing illustration, comics and other text-related graphic art fields.

 The majority of Estonia’s top graphic artists in the last half century have been students of the graphic art department.
 The work that has been accomplished has moulded the face of Estonian graphic art and its international reputation, and has resulted in numerous awards being earned around the world.

 Lately, graphic art students and recent graduates have also been successfully participating in the international art scene.
 Deserving mention are the prizes earned by Martinus Daane Klemet, at the 14th Tallinn Print Triennial and Oliver Laas at the 15th Triennial.

-The Chair of Graphic Art is headed by Professor Urmas Viik, with Eve Kask as Associate Professor; both of them have been active for years in the Estonian and international art scene.
+The Chair of Graphic Art is headed by Professor Liina Siib, with Eve Kask as Associate Professors, and Maria Erikson as Visiting Lecturer.